exee21/ReceiptCraft/README.md

 Push to your branch (git push origin feature/your-feature).
 Open a Pull Request with a clear description of your changes.

-Please follow the Code of Conduct and ensure your code adheres to the project’s style guidelines (e.g., PEP 8 for Python).
+Please follow the Code of Conduct and ensure your code adheres to the project’s style guidelines.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Contact